-The EITC Pooled Fund has made five new awards to state organizations working to help build public support for state EITCs.
+The EITC Pooled Fund made five new awards to state organizations working to help build public support for state EITCs at the end of 2021.

 - Hawaii Appleseed Center for Law & Economic Justice was awarded $50,000 to help prevent Hawaii’s EITC from sunsetting at the end of 2022 and to make it refundable.